 Swap over your drill bit for one that is thinner than your coach screw’s shank (the section with no thread that starts immediately after the head).
 Then create pilot holes into the countersunk holes, from the outside, into the adjoining joist post.

-Pilot holes help guide the screw into the wood and prevents the wood from splitting.
+Pilot holes help guide the screw into the wood and prevent the wood from splitting.

 You can now assemble the frame.
 Use a socket attachment on a drill driver or a ratchet to help tighten the coach screws into place.
 We recommend you drill and secure one corner at a time.